Abdullah el-Faisal

 Abdullah el-Faisal (born Trevor William Forrest, also known as Abdullah al-Faisal, Sheikh Faisal, Sheik Faisal, and Imam Al-Jamaikee, born 10 September 1963) is a Jamaican Muslim cleric who preached in the United Kingdom until he was convicted of stirring up racial hatred and urging his followers to murder Jews, Hindus, Christians, Americans and other "unbelievers".

 El-Faisal was sentenced to nine years in prison, of which he served four years before being deported to Jamaica in 2007.
 He subsequently traveled to Africa, but was deported from Botswana in 2009 and from Kenya back to Jamaica in January 2010.

+In 2020, El-Faisal was extradited to New York City after being arrested in Jamaica in 2017.
+He was subsequently convicted in January 2023 in New York State Supreme Court in Manhattan on counts including soliciting or providing support for an act of terrorism.
+He was sentenced to 18 years in prison.

 Early life

 El-Faisal was born in Saint James Parish to an evangelical Christian family which belonged to the Salvation Army church, a Christian denomination.
 He grew up in the small farming village of Point, about 14 mi from the city of Montego Bay, in upper St. James, Jamaica.
 He attended Springfield All-Age, then Maldon Primary and Junior High.
 At age 16, he converted to Islam, after being introduced to the religion by a teacher at Maldon High School.

 He began using the name Abdullah el-Faisal shortly after graduating Maldon in 1980, and changed it legally in 1983.
 In 1981, in Trinidad, he took a six-week course in Islamic and Arabic studies sponsored by the Saudi Arabian government.
 He left Jamaica in 1983 for Guyana where he studied Arabic and Islam for a year.
 Starting in 1984, El-Faisal studied Islam for seven years on a Saudi government scholarship at the Imam Muhammad ibn Saud Islamic University in Riyadh, Saudi Arabia.
 He then moved to the UK later in the 1980s.